alecjmaly/slae86/slae86/README.md

 # x86 Assembly Language and Shellcoding on Linux (SLAE)

-This is my collection of projects to satisfy the requirements for the [x86 Assembly Language and Shellcoding on Linux (SLAE)](https://www.pentesteracademy.com/course?id=3) course.
+This blog post has been created for completing the requirements of the SecurityTube/PentesterAcademy [x86 Assembly Language and Shellcoding on Linux (SLAE)](https://www.pentesteracademy.com/course?id=3) certification:

+Student ID: SLAE-alecjmaly

 # Assignments